manuume/manuume/README.md

 - 👀 I’m interested in ...ML,DL,computer vision,robotics
 - 🌱 I’m currently learning ...masters in AI & ML
 - 💞️ I’m looking to collaborate on ...python projects,ML & Computer vision projects
-- 📫 How to reach me ...manoharnimiditalli@gmail.com
+- 📫 How to reach me ...manoharnimiditalli001@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 manuume/manuume is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.